binaryage/totalfinder-web/registration.md

 ## Buy a license from [the web store](https://sites.fastspring.com/binaryage/instant/totalfinder)

-Please notice that there is no point in ordering 2 licenses, because they cost the same price as 3 licenses.
-Yes, I offer such [aggressive multi-licensing](http://sites.fastspring.com/binaryage/product/totalfinder/pricing) :-)
+Please note that there is no point in ordering 2 licenses, because they cost the same price as 3 licenses.

 <img src="/images/web-store.png" style="width: 600px">